biraj21/biraj21.github.io/src/pages/rejections.md

    - applied for the 2nd time, on 29th for Fall 26 Bangalore program
    - haven't received any response yet (it's June 3rd today)

+8. May 6, 2026 - Angel Investor xxx
+   - emailed the GOAT xxx on May 6th to tell them about Shellular
+   - surprisingly received a reply within 10 mins
+   - sent an email to clarify what we're building, but didn't get a reply after that
+   - sent a follow-up email on May 12th, but still no response
+   - lession: need to work on my vision, story telling, and communication skills

-8. Jun 4, 2026 — a16z speedrun
+9. Jun 4, 2026 — a16z speedrun
    - applied on May 7th, got rejected on June 4th without any interview

-9. June 5, 2026 - YC Summer 2026
+10. June 5, 2026 - YC Summer 2026
     - applied on May 3rd with Shellular, got rejected on June 5th without any interview, but got this in the email:

     > We do have some good news, though - of the applications we read this batch, yours was in the top 10%.
 Because we found your application promising, we'd strongly encourage you to re-apply.

-10. June 5, 2026 - South Park Commons, SF
+11. June 5, 2026 - South Park Commons, SF
     - applied on June 4th for community membership, got rejected without any interview

+12. June 17, 2026 - YC Startup School Event
+    - applied on April 25th. got rejection email on June 17th :)